 CTO Ahmed Soliman is a coder and a tech whiz with expertise in software engineering.
 He was CEO of CircleTie, a mobile social networking and directory application.
 He was also Security Engineer at Securemisr and Software Engineer at IBM.

-Both Mohamed and Ahmed graduated from the American University in Cairo, with BS degrees in Electronics Engineering and Computer Science, respectively.
-Here’s to all nighters at AUC labs!
+Both Mohamed and Ahmed graduated from the American University in Cairo with BS degrees in Electronics Engineering and Computer Science.
+Here’s to all-nighters at AUC labs!

 Welcome to the latest addition to the Endeavor network of high-impact entrepreneurs.
 Just this week, Instabug got recognized for making everyone’s app usage a lot easier.
 And if you’re one of the 25,000 companies relying on this startup, you might know exactly whom we’re talking about.

-Founded in 2012, Instabug is a startup that helps maintain high quality apps through bug reporting, instant user feedback, and diagnosis.
-As fast as it sounds, Instabug takes under a minute to integrate and a small shake of your phone to invoke their tool.
-They serve reputable teams that have no time for delay, like those of PayPal, BuzzFeed, Samsung, Lyft, and Soundcloud.
+Founded in 2012, Instabug is a startup that helps maintain high-quality apps through bug reporting, instant user feedback, and diagnosis.
+Instabug takes under a minute to integrate and a small shake of your phone to invoke their tool as fast as it sounds.
+They serve reputable teams with no time for delay, like those of PayPal, BuzzFeed, Samsung, Lyft, and Soundcloud.
 It’s close to sorcery if you ask us!

 With 5.1 billion unique mobile subscribers worldwide, the app development market is expected to grow by 14% from 2016 to 2022.
 And with fierce competitors in the industry, Instabug mainly prides over its edge in speed, with instant feedback and crash reports throughout the entirety of an app’s cycle.

 With positive word-of-mouth on their side, they took this feedback further and developed a go-to product in bug reporting.
-In 2013, Instabug won first place at the MIT Enterprise Forum Arab Startup Competition, and shortly after, secured their first seed funding from angel investors and became part of Flat6Labs, a leading Startup Accelerator in Egypt.
+In 2013, Instabug won first place at the MIT Enterprise Forum Arab Startup Competition.
+Shortly after, it secured its first seed funding from angel investors and became part of Flat6Labs, a leading Startup Accelerator in Egypt.

 They then joined Y Combinator’s Winter 2016 batch as the second Egyptian company to join the accelerator.
 It was only a matter of time before they secured the Accel round a year later, with Y Combinator on board, along with backers like Amr Awadallah, co-founder of Cloudera, Jim Payne, founder and CEO of MoPub, and Sharif El-Badawi of 500 Startups.

-When asked about making it in spite of some turbulent political conditions, they link their survival back to consistency.
+When asked about making it despite some turbulent political conditions, they link their survival back to consistency.
 “Just showing up, just keeping at it,” Moataz told the Instabug team.
 “I think it’s mainly that we didn’t give up in any of these situations — and not just Omar and me, the entire team.”

 Instabug completely rebranded last August, changing their signature logo bug to fast, zooming symmetrical parallelograms — their first step beyond debugging.
 “The friendly ladybug was our lucky charm for years, but it was time to evolve our logo and brand,” wrote Omar.
-The startup was now moving into a wider, integrated system where mobile teams can get a bigger picture of how their apps are performing.
+The startup was now moving into a wider, integrated system where mobile teams can get a bigger picture of their performance.

 No costume is more frightening than fierce startups ready to scare competitors away, and Egypt has got that one covered.
 Now, if you’ll excuse us, our AI sorcerers are scheduled to a pre-Halloween party with some mummies they met at a Luxor Temple.